 Concave nails or vertical nail ridges can be signs of iron deficiency.
 While anaemia isn’t only caused by deficiency in nutritional iron, eating a food like spinach that’s high in iron is one way to address the issue.
 Spinach also contains lots of other essential micronutrients, but it’s one of the best plant sources of iron.

 Spinach tastes best fresh-picked.
 Even frozen spinach has its benefits, but canned forms of this nail-boosting vegetable might not be as satisfying.

 We all know that spinach contains lots of protein, but you might be surprised to learn that this vegetable also includes around the same amount of vitamin C as oranges per gram.

 Since spinach leaves are thin and long, they work perfectly as the cores of vegan wraps and burritos.

 Vitamin C is involved in collagen production in multiple ways, so consuming lots of this essential nutrient boosts your overall collagen levels.
 Your hair, skin, and nails all use large quantities of collagen to stay strong and healthy, and eating foods like oranges, which contain lots of vitamin C, addresses the root of the issue by giving your nails more food to grow.

 Peel your orange, slice it, or juice it.
-There are lots of different ways to eat oranges, just don’t spray anyone’s eyes with citrus juice if you choose to eat these potentially messy fruits in public.
+There are lots of different ways to eat oranges which makes it easy to incorporate these fruits into your daily diet.

 Oranges aren’t very nutritious aside from their antioxidant content when compared to other fruits.
 They do, however, contain more dietary fibre than you might expect, which offsets the effects of their natural fruit sugars.